 - Are the hedged transactions still probable of occurring?

-- Have gains and losses been released to income consistent with documentation?
+- Have gains and losses been released to income when the hedged item impacted earnings and consistent with documentation?

-- Have the necessary disclosures, including tabular and non-tabular requirements, been net?
+- Have the necessary disclosures, including tabular and non-tabular requirements, been met?
 (See ASC 815)

 We suggest that you strongly encourage the auditors to begin looking at derivatives and hedge accounting issues early in the audit (preferably at interim).
-Too often this is an area that is addressed at the very end of the audit when potential issues can easily turn into a last-minute crisis and legitimate programs gutted to meet filing or reporting deadlines.
+Too often this is an area that is addressed at the very end of the audit when potential issues can easily turn into a last-minute crisis.